-Also, Identify the crawl errors and see where search engines are struggling to view the web pages and resolve it.
+Also, Identify the crawl errors and see where search engines are struggling to view the web pages and resolve them.

-It should be considered the Step 1 of Technical SEO rather I would say, one among the priorities while you are creating your site.
-With undefined and poorly designed website structure, it is very difficult for crawlers to understand what page to display a user and thus, due to this may crawling and indexing issues exist.
+It should be considered Step 1 of Technical SEO rather I would say, one among the priorities while you are creating your site.
+With an undefined and poorly designed website structure, it is very difficult for crawlers to understand what page to display to a user, and thus, due to this crawling and indexing issues exist.
 Site Structure includes everything from Basic designing to Hard Technicals to be taken care of.
-If a site structure is completely organised, you can say that more than 75% of your Technical SEO is done.
+If a site structure is completely organized, you can say that more than 75% of your Technical SEO is done.

 Make your URLs easy to understand and SEO Friendly.
 Also, Putting your pages under different categories gives Google extra context about each page in that category.

-Make short URLs and write it in such a way that it describes what overall your blog is about.
+Make short URLs and write them in such a way that it describes what overall your blog is about.
 Make sure your site does not create the same URLs.

 Every web page on your site must have only one URL.
-These URLs should have short, clear and friendly sequencing that should not confuse the search engines spiders and humans.
+These URLs should have short, clear, and friendly sequencing that should not confuse search engine spiders and humans.

 Examples of URLs:

 It is a process of dividing content across a series of pages to bifurcate the list of articles or products into a nice format.
-It is a widely used technique and can easily be found in websites like eCommerce, News Publishers, Forums and Blogs.
+It is a widely used technique and can easily be found on websites like eCommerce, News Publishers, Forums, and Blogs.

 7. Breadcrumbs Navigation